 The size of your wedding is a huge factor in the potential cost.
 Inviting many guests can come at a cost (think food and beverages for everyone), but you can be quite innovative too with larger crowds.
 The numbers you want to invite can also impact the type of venue you can secure, so as well as thinking about who you want to invite, also consider how many guests will realistically come along – which overseas or elderly guests are likely to make it?

 Another key consideration for your budgeting is other competing expenses.
 Are you also saving for your first home?
 Your first baby?
 A new car?
-A perfect honeymoon?
+A perfect destination wedding in Fiji?
+How much could you budget for your Fijian beach wedding?
 It’s good to consider how these additional expenses might fit into your overall plans.
 What could be put on hold?
 Or perhaps, how might you save for your wedding alongside other big-ticket items?
 There are lots of options for financing your wedding.

 You’ll also want to think about how much time and effort you want to put into the wedding, and how much time you have to spare for this side project.
 Committing to making and upcycling things for the wedding can be useful for smaller budgets, but only if you have the time available and motivation to craft those table decorations or decorate that wedding cake.
 Thinking about the things you may be able to borrow from friends and family, or that florist friend you know can all help cut corners when it comes to the all-important budget.